There are many different dishes that call for melted cheese. You might want it on certain sandwiches, and many people enjoy having it on their nachos.

 Bringing the cheese to room temperature first is a good idea.
 This gives the cheese a good start when you’re trying to bring it to its melting point.

 Sudden temperature changes can make protein coagulate quicker than you want it to.
-This can lead to issues with clumpy cheese, and it might even make the cheese have a greasy texture.
+This can lead to issues with clumpy cheese, and it might even make it have a greasy texture.

 Allowing the cheese to reach room temperature first helps to prevent issues such as this.
-Once the cheese is at room temperature, you’ll be ready to start the melting process.
+Once the it’s at room temperature, you’ll be ready to start the melting process.

 Grating the Cheese Is Wise

-If you’re going to melt a block of cheese, then you’ll want to grate it first.
-It’s a lot harder to get good results when you’re melting large chunks of cheese.
+If you’re going to melt a block of cheese, you’ll want to grate it first.
+It’s a lot harder to get good results when you’re melting large chunks of it.

-Take a cheese grater (or an alternative) and grate the cheese down so that it will have a greater surface area.
+Take a cheese grater (or an alternative) and grate it down so that it will have a greater surface area.
 The heat will be able to melt the cheese quicker if you take the time to do this.

 Use Low Heat